m4tingh/book-to-image/README.md

 ## Conclusion
-In this code, we have explored how to analyze and summarize text using Python.
-We have covered concepts such as counting characters, words, and unique words, removing stopwords, calculating word frequencies, and generating a summary using a pre-trained language model.
-By understanding and applying these techniques, you can gain valuable insights from text data and generate concise summaries for further analysis or presentation.
+In this code example, we have explored how to automatically summarize a book summary using Python.
+We have also generated images based on the summarized text using different artistic styles.
+Text summarization and image generation are powerful techniques that can be applied in various domains to extract important information and create visually appealing content.
+By combining natural language processing and image processing techniques, we can automate the process of summarizing text and generating images, saving time and effort in content creation.